mattjj/pyhsmm/README.md

 [![Build
 Status](https://travis-ci.org/mattjj/pyhsmm.svg?branch=master)](https://travis-ci.org/mattjj/pyhsmm)

+⚠️ Warning: this package is not maintained anymore ⚠️

 # Bayesian inference in HSMMs and HMMs #

 This is a Python library for approximate unsupervised inference in